Alabama vs. UCLA odds, picks, predictions for March Madness Sweet 16 game - Up News Info

 Can the Bruins keep a Cinderella run going?

 Alabama (26-6) is on an eight-game win streak that started before the SEC tournament.
-The Crimson Tide is looking for its first Elite Eight appearance since 2004, and second-year coach Nate Oats guided Alabama to a pair of double-digit victories in the first two rounds.
+The Crimson Tide are looking for their first Elite Eight appearance since 2004, and second-year coach Nate Oats guided Alabama to a pair of double-digit victories in the first two rounds.

 Here’s everything to know about betting on Alabama vs. UCLA in the 2021 NCAA Tournament, including updated odds, trends and our prediction for the Sweet 16 game.